-How to Remove Grease Stains from Clothes
+How to Get Grease Stains Out of Clothes

 Grease is tough to remove because it’s made up of oil-based substances that don’t mix well with water.
 Most laundry detergents are water-based, and since oil and water repel each other, grease tends to cling tightly to fabric fibers instead of rinsing away.

-To effectively break down and remove grease, you need a degreasing agent like dish soap or a stain remover that contains surfactants.
 These molecules surround the grease and lift it away from the fabric, making it easier to wash off.

 How to Get Grease Stains Out of Clothes: Step-by-Step Methods